Critical to Success

 Applicants with a bachelor’s degree in social work from a CSWE accredited program may be eligible for advanced standing.
 The advanced standing program currently consists of 32 credit hours of course work.
 Only select students are required to take 6 hours of bridging courses.
 The bridge courses are only required of advanced standing students with a G.P.A. of less than 2.75.
 There are also 4 semester hours of fieldwork per semester with related integrated seminars required.
 This program requires one academic year of study for advanced standing students and two years for students from non-accredited programs.
 Transfer students will not be admitted to advanced standing program.

 The Advanced Generalist Forensic Social Work Certificate Program (“AGFSW Certificate”) is designed to meet the rapidly growing need throughout Illinois and the Midwest for graduate level trained social workers with a specific level of expertise and experience with law and the legal system.
-Click here to view more information.
+View more information about USF’s Forensic Social Work certificate.

 Child Welfare Courses